Greek MA (Hons) 2021 entry

-The course involves study of the many different genres of ancient Greek literature from tragedy and epic to historiography and philosophy.
+The course involves study of the many different genres of ancient Greek literature, from tragedy and epic to lyric poetry and philosophy, historiography and oratory.
 You will be required to develop skills of reading and understanding these texts in the original language.
 In the process you will also gain a broad understanding of ancient social, cultural and political history.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.